valleedelisle/sarjitsu/README.md

   - Grafana > 2.5 and <= 3.0 (containerized version: 3.0.1-1)
   - Postgres == 9.5 (containerized version: 9.5 (dockerhub latest) ..utilizes UPSERT feature introduced in this version)

-- Without docker-compose (WARNING: not recommended / supported anymore), a container can be started using the following approach:
+- Without podman-compose (WARNING: not recommended / supported anymore), a container can be started using the following approach:

 ```
 docker rm -f elastic_jitsu